CloudCoinConsortium/CloudCoin/Merchant Tools/README.md

-# Receiving and Sending CloudCoins Programmatically
+# RECEIVING AND SENDING CLOUDCOINS PROGRAMMATICALLY

 You can receive and send CloudCoins by either using CloudCoin Wallet or Skywallet.
 CloudCoin Wallet runs on your desktop or server while Skywallet is in the RAIDA Cloud.
 The CloudCoin Wallet provides 100% anonymous transactions but is less convenient.
 Skywallet provides pseudo-privacy that is like crypto currencies.
 Unlike crypto, Skywallet transactions are not public.
 This means that the only people who could possibly see your SkyWallet Transactions are RAIDA Administrators.
 SkyWallet makes sending and receiving payments very convenient.